Get More Info

 Working professionals seeking to augment and accelerate their expertise can find the respected education they are looking for in the online MBA program at AACSB-accredited Ohio University.
 This esteemed designation is held by only 5% of business schools worldwide.
 Ohio University is also regionally accredited by the Higher Learning Commission, one of six regional institutional accreditors in the United States.

-U.S. News & World Report recognized Ohio University on its lists of “Best Business Schools,” “Best Education Schools,” and “Best National Universities.”
-Additionally, The
+U.S. News & World Report recognized Ohio University on its lists of "Best Business Schools," "Best Education Schools," and 'Best National Universities."
+In 2017, the online MBA program from Ohio University was also recognized as one of the "Best Online MBA" programs nationally.

 Dean Sherman shares the goals of the online MBA program